Insight • Planning · Risk · Trust

 From obligation to Customer Experience Requirement

-Once accessibility is established as a quality attribute, there’s a second evolution: treating it as a Customer Experience Requirement.
+Once accessibility is established as a quality attribute, there is a second evolution: treating it as a Customer Experience Requirement.

 Treating accessibility as a core requirement shapes planning, reduces risk, and builds lasting customer trust.
 Treating it as a CX requirement turns that trust into a competitive advantage.